shawnzhang12/telepresence/README.md

 Followed this blog, DOESN'T WORK: https://shadidhaque.medium.com/building-a-video-chat-application-with-socket-io-and-typescript-9fe9f4567594

 This one occasionally work for videos, works for chat (good for WASD controls).
-Use this one instead: https://github.com/itstaranarora/video-chat-v1
+Clone this one instead: https://github.com/itstaranarora/video-chat-v1